Chrom125/T2TyDNA/README.md

 ```

 > By default telomere length estimates are disabled, you can activate it by changing the value of tel_len from "no" to "yes" in the ```./scr/config``` file.
+> Telofinder accumulates pybedtools files on the temp dir consider removing that files at the end of each run.

 > ⚠️ IMPORTANT: If you are not instered in genome phasing skip this step.